 The Club always did well on Field Day, and won the multi-operator class for Chester County a few times in the PA QSO party.
 Everything was going very well for the Club in the early to mid-1990s.
 Then the core group that had re-established the Club graduated or left school.
 The Club stopped holding meetings, recruiting new members and lost SAC recognition.

 At the same time the University put the Valley Forge property up for sale.
 The Club room sat dormant for a couple of years.
-The Moore School Building was undergoing renovation at this time and during the replacement of the windows in Room 214 all of the equipment, logbooks, records, pictures, awards and QSL cards were removed from the room and lost.
+The Moore School Building was undergoing renovation at this time and during the replacement of the windows in Room 214 all of the equipment, logbooks, records, pictures, awards and QSL cards were removed from the room and trashed.

 At this point, the only part of the Club that continued operation was N3KZ/R. The repeater system was installed and continues to be maintained by Jeff DePolo, WN3A.
 Although the system signs Club callsign, N3KZ, it is privately owned.
 WN3A owns the repeater hardware and performs the majority of the construction and maintenance of the system.